PeterCxy/mellowplayer-jellyfin/README.md

 Jellyfin Integration for MellowPlayer
 ===

+Main Repository: <https://cgit.typeblog.net/mellowplayer-jellyfin/>. __The GitHub repo is only a mirror.__

 A MellowPlayer plugin for your very own Jellyfin music library.

 [Jellyfin](https://jellyfin.org) is the volunteer-built media solution that puts *you* in control of your media.
 Stream to any device from your own server, with no strings attached.
 Your media, your server, your way.